apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/committers.md

 ### `FileOutputCommitter` appears to be still used (from logs or delays in commits)

-The Staging committers use the original `FileOutputCommitter` to manage the propagation of commit informat
+The Staging committers use the original `FileOutputCommitter` to manage the propagation of commit information: do not worry if it the logs show `FileOutputCommitter` work with data in the cluster filesystem (e.g. HDFS).

-One way to find out what is happening (i.e. get a stack trace of where the committer is being created is to set the option `mapreduce.fileoutputcommitter.algorithm.version` to a value such as "10".
-Because the only supported algorithms are "1" and "2", the newly created `FileOutputCommitter` will raise an exception in its constructor when instantiated:
+One way to make sure that the `FileOutputCommitter` is not being used to write the data to S3 is to set the option `mapreduce.fileoutputcommitter.algorithm.version` to a value such as "10".
+Because the only supported algorithms are "1" and "2", any erroneously created `FileOutputCommitter` will raise an exception in its constructor when instantiated:

 ```